Ersushma/CV/README.md

 * **Lecturer and Instructor:  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (July 2008 – November 2014)**
   * As a lecturer and instructor I guided and mentored students and have taught vaious subjects including C, C++, Data-structure, Database and Algorithm.

+### **Software Projects** :
+* **	C# application consuming web service** o	A system designed in C# .net, which provides a response to user as per business model / requirement using C#, visual studio libraries, web service, various API, JSON and Unit Testing.
+•	Online Tourism Management System
+o	Online Tourism Management System is a web-based application designed in ASP.net with C#, HTML, Java Script, SQL Server, CSS and Crystal Reports. o	This system also gives tours related information like which places are tourist attractions, cities, and provinces in Rajasthan.
+o	This system also provides a better way to connect with various cultural events in different cities of Rajasthan.
+•	Event Management System:
+o	A web-based application designed in ASP.net, HTML, SQL, and CSS. o	This application lets a user plan a personal or professional event. o	The project also helps the user by proving a complete view for the event by providing a list of numerous options and estimate budget.
+•	Dynamically Enhanced Low Energy Adaptive Clustering Hierarchical Routing Algorithm o	An algorithm designed in MATLAB (C#) provides a proficient routing path in wireless sensor network. o	This algorithm provides a route in the given WSN using optimum routing path selection and dynamic demand concept.

+Technical Training
+•	SIFY LTD., Jaipur, India.
+•	HCL INFOSYSTEM LTD., Jaipur, India.

+Other Interests:
+•	Cooking and learning new things.